 Kirill was ordained to the Holy Diaconate by Metropolitan Herman on Three Hierarchs’ Day 2004 with then-Bishop Hilarion (Alfeyev) and more than a dozen priests concelebrating.
 He was asked to remain a permanent diaconal presence at the seminary.
 The Holy Synod of Bishops elevated him to the dignity of Protodeacon in 2007, and in 2009, to the office of Archdeacon of the Orthodox Church in America.
 By 2009, Archdeacon Kirill and Sophia had both graduated seminary, and Father Kirill was serving as Associate Chancellor for Systems and Lecturer in Liturgics at the school.
 In 2010, the Sokolovs moved back to the Bay Area to be closer to family.

 On Bright Saturday 2017, Father Kirill was ordained to the holy priesthood by Archbishop Benjamin.
 On January 21, 2018, he was appointed Dean of Holy Trinity Cathedral.
-He also serves as Director of Diaconal and Late Vocations for the Orthodox Church in America and continues his educational work at a local school.
+He also serves as Director of Diaconal and Late Vocations for the Orthodox Church in America and consults in technology and research at a local school.
+He serves on the Orthodox Church in America’s Office of Pastoral Life and Department of Liturgical Music and Translations.
 Father Kirill received his educational doctorate in organizational leadership from Pepperdine University’s Graduate School of Education and Psychology.

 Matushka Sophia works as a public health nurse at a middle school in the San Francisco Unified School District.
 She serves in the Orthodox Church in America’s Department of Liturgical Music and Translations and regularly typesets and arranges music for distribution throughout the OCA.